ROCm/cm/README.md

 projects, including special support for smoothing over quirks when compiling LLVM.

-For more details see the doc-comment in `src/cm/cli.rs` or the output of `cm --help`.
+For more details see the output of `cm --help`, or the doc-comment in `src/cm/cli.rs`.